gusmendesbh/project3-group1/README.md

 ### **Step 3: Create the HTML/CSS**

 HTML and CSS is developed by taking inspiration from a template on [bootstrap](https://bootstrapmade.com/website-templates/).
+The template was customized to fulfill the needs of crerating the NFL Dashboard by personalizing the HTML and CSS.

+HTM was used to integrate the data retrieval and manipulation logic into the UI using JavaScript mainly.

 ### **Step 4: Create the visualizations using JavaScript**

 Three [JavaScript files](static/) are developed to create visualizations for the dashboard.

-- The Main dashboard has visualizations created using [Leaflet](https://leafletjs.com/) library.
+- The Main dashboard has visualizations created using [D3](https://d3js.org/) and [Leaflet](https://leafletjs.com/) library.
+The interactive map was created data extracted from GeoPy mainly.

-- The Teams and Athletes dasboards have visualizations created using [Highcharts](https://www.highcharts.com/).
-This is a new JS library which was not covered during class.
+- The Teams and Athletes dasboards have visualizations created using [D3](https://d3js.org/) and [Highcharts](https://www.highcharts.com/). **Highcharts** is a new JS library which was not covered during class.

+The visualizations are customized by adding features such as labels, legends, tooltips, and interactivity.

 ### **Step 5: Setup the Python Flask app**

+In order to deploy the dashboard to web, we created a Python Flask application.
+In the Flask application, a few routes were added to display teams and athletes’ pages depending on the requested URL.
+A debugger was also included when running the application in development mode to enable quick identification and fixing of errors.

 ### **Step 6: Render**

+After developing the Flask app, we deployed it to render using a virtual environment.
+To achieve this, we used [gunicorn](https://gunicorn.org/), a Web Server Gateway Interface, which allows for consistent Python applications deployment.

 ## Conclusion

-# Step 2: Set Up the Dashboard UI

-Decide on the UI framework or library you want to use for your dashboard, such as React, Angular, or Vue.
-Set up the basic structure of your dashboard, including the main layout, navigation, and any necessary components or widgets.
-Integrate the data retrieval and manipulation logic into your UI components using JavaScript or other relevant programming languages.

-# Step 3: Create Visualizations

-Choose the appropriate data visualization libraries for creating visualizations, such as Chart.js, D3.js, or Plotly.
-Create visualizations that display relevant statistics, such as wins and losses, player performance, and team rankings.
-Examples of visualizations could include bar charts, line charts, pie charts, and tables.
-Customize the visualizations based on your requirements, such as adding labels, legends, tooltips, and interactivity.

-# Step 4: Implement Interactive Features

-Add interactive features to your dashboard, such as filters, dropdowns, and buttons, to allow users to customize the data and insights they want to view.
-Implement functionality for users to switch between different visualizations or views based on their preferences.
-Add features for data drill-down, data filtering, and data sorting to provide more in-depth insights into team or player performance.
-Step 5: Add Additional Functionality

-Incorporate additional functionality into your dashboard, such as data updates in real-time or on a scheduled basis, user authentication and authorization, and data export options.
-Perform thorough testing of your dashboard to ensure that it is functioning correctly and providing accurate insights.
-Fine-tune the UI/UX of your dashboard based on feedback from users.
-That's a high-level overview of the steps involved in building a dashboard that provides insights into the performance of a sports team or league using data from SportsReference.
-Depending on your specific requirements and the tools you choose, the implementation details may vary.
-Remember to consider data privacy and security when working with sensitive data, and follow best practices for web development and data visualization.
-Good luck!
+This was a very challenging project for all the team members and it gave us a lot of opportunities to learn new skills and technologies and help each other to troubleshoot at different steps.
+With collaboration, we were able to successfully perform ETL, convert to a SQL databse, develop HTML/ CSS, prepare JavaScript to help create visualizations, and finally deploy the dashboard to web using Flask and render it using gunicorn.